Adam Duvall Player Props: Red Sox vs. Tigers

-Adam Duvall -- .176 average over his past 10 games -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Tarik Skubal on the hill, on August 11 at 7:10 PM ET.
+On Sunday, Adam Duvall (batting .167 in his past 10 games) and the Boston Red Sox play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 12:05 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Royals.
+In his previous game he had a hitless showing (0-for-1) against the Tigers.

 Adam Duvall Game Info & Props vs. the Tigers